hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	Results :

 	Tests run: 1, Failures: 0, Errors: 0, Skipped: 0

+`Post` is a simple POJO, does not depend on other dependencies.

 ##Test Service

-`BlogService` depends on `PostRepository`, but most of time, we only want to check business logic in the `BlogService` and assume the `PostRepository` worked as expected, it is easy to focus on testing `BlogService`.
-Mockito provides simplest approaches to mock the dependencies and provides an isolation environment to test `BlogService`.
+`BlogService` depends on `PostRepository`, but most of time, we only want to check if the business logic and flow correct in the `BlogService` and assume the dependency `PostRepository` are always working as expected.
+Thus it is easy to focus on testing `BlogService` itself.

+Mockito provides the simplest approaches to mock the dependencies, and setup the assumption, and provides an isolation environment to test `BlogService`.

 ### Test BlogService in isolation

-Create a mocked `PostRepository`, when invoke methods of `PostRepository`, it will return the mocked data for test, and does not hit real database.
+Mocks `PostRepository`, when invoke methods of `PostRepository`, return the dummy data we assumed.
+Mockito gives us a simple way to complete the assumption progress.

+Create a `MockDataConfig` configuration class in test package.

 	@Configuration
 	public class MockDataConfig {